GaloisInc/mir-json/README.md

      $ cargo install

-5. Finally, add this line to your .bash_profile
+5. If you want to run `mir-json` directly, add this line to your `.bash_profile` beforehand

      export LD_LIBRARY_PATH=$(rustc --print sysroot)/lib:$LD_LIBRARY_PATH

+6. If you want to use `cargo`, instead, go to the directory of a Cargo package and do

+     $ cargo mir-json